DeanLemans/deanlemans.github.io/_posts/2024-10-08-godot-platformer.md

     path: assets/img/post/first-godot-game.png
 ---

-# my first godot game
+# My first godot game

-this is my very first godot game so i am quite proud of what i accomplished when not understanding the engine at all
+This is my very first godot game so I'm quite proud of what I accomplished when not understanding the engine at all.

 It is very small game with a grand total of 3 levels.